 The current paper has two principal aims.
 The first aim is to characterise eventual strong positivity of resolvents and $C_0$-semigroups on \emph{general} Banach lattices, not just in $C(K)$; see Sections~\ref{section:projections-strong}--\ref{section:semigroups-strong}.
-Unlike in $C(K)$-spaces, the positive cone in general Banach lattices may have empty interior, a fact which poses considerable challenges, but allows us to consider a wide variety of new examples: on Hilbert spaces, on $L^p$-spaces and on spaces of continuous functions vanishing at the boundary of a sufficiently smooth bounded domain; see Section~\ref{section:applications-strong}.
+Unlike in $C(K)$-spaces, the positive cone in general Banach lattices may have empty interior, a fact which poses new challenges but allows us to consider a wide variety of new examples: on Hilbert lattices, on $L^p$-spaces and on spaces of continuous functions vanishing at the boundary of a sufficiently smooth bounded domain; see Section~\ref{section:applications-strong}.

 The second aim is to cover situations where the $C_0$-semigroup does not satisfy the assumptions made in Sections~\ref{section:projections-strong}--\ref{section:semigroups-strong}, but where there is nevertheless some weaker form of ``eventual positivity''.
 This is done in Sections~\ref{section:resolvents-asymptotic} and \ref{section:semigroups-asymptotic}, where we introduce and characterise a notion which we call \emph{asymptotic positivity}, where, roughly speaking, denoting our semigroup by $(e^{tA})_{t \ge 0}$, the distance of $e^{tA}f$ to the positive cone of the Banach lattice converges to zero as $t \to \infty$, whenever $f$ itself is in the cone.
 In this framework we are able to drop the distinction between individual and uniform eventual behaviour, which was necessary in our theory on eventual positivity so far.
 We give a number of applications in Section~\ref{section:applications-asymptotic}: we revisit the finite-dimensional case, a bi-Laplacian, and the case of self-adjoint operators on Hilbert lattices, including Dirichlet-to-Neumann operators; we also give a couple of new examples, namely a transport problem on a metric graph and a particular delay differential equation which generate semigroups that are asymptotically positive but not positive nor eventually positive in any previously introduced sense.

 In the final section, Section~\ref{section:open-problems}, we collect a number of problems which are left open in, or emerge from, the current paper.

-We note that there are other notions of eventual or asymptotic positivity, for example in \cite{Chung2015}, where a positive forcing term is introduced to obtain a form of asymptotic positivity.
+We note in passing that there are other notions of eventual or asymptotic positivity, for example in \cite{Chung2015}, where a positive forcing term is introduced to obtain a form of asymptotic positivity.